 Over the next hundred years, the empire began to lose key regions of land.
-After a revolt, Greece won their independence from the Ottoman Empire in 1830.
+After a revolt, Greece won its independence from the Ottoman Empire in 1830.

 In 1878, the Congress of Berlin declared the independence of Romania, Serbia and Bulgaria.

-During the Balkan Wars, which took place in 1912 and 1913, the Ottoman Empire lost nearly all their territories in Europe.
+During the Balkan Wars, which took place in 1912 and 1913, the Ottoman Empire lost nearly all its territories in Europe.

 When Did the Ottoman Empire Fall?

 At the start of World War I, the Ottoman Empire was already in decline.
-The Ottoman Turks entered the war in 1914 on the side of the Central Powers (including Germany and Austria-Hungary) and were defeated in 1918.
+The Ottoman army entered the war in 1914 on the side of the Central Powers (including Germany and Austria-Hungary) and was defeated in October 1918.

 The Armenian Genocide was perhaps the most controversial and damning event associated with the Ottomans.

-For years, the Turkish government has denied responsibility for a genocide.
+For years, the Turkish government has denied responsibility for the genocide.
 In fact, it’s illegal, even today, to talk about the Armenian Genocide in Turkey.